Acoustic scattering and field enhancement through a single aperture

-\begin{section}{Boundary-integral equations of the scattering problem} In this section, we will construct the Green's functions of the subdomains in the configuration, and reformulate \eqref{inieq} into boundary-integral equations.
-We would briefly introduce how to derive these Green's functions using eigenfunctions, and present a decomposition of the Green's function corresponding to $\Omega^\varepsilon$ for further calculation.
-First, we denote the Green's functions as $g^e$, $g^i$ which satisfy:
+\end{section} \begin{section}{Boundary-integral equations of the scattering problem} In this section, we derive the Green's functions of the Helmholtz equation \eqref{inieq} satisfying certain boundary conditions, and then reformulate \eqref{inieq} as a system of boundary-integral equations.
+Let us first introduce the Green's function $g^e(k;\m{r},\m{r}')$ which satisfies